agostini335/mmvm-mimic/README.md

      python main_train_clf_MimicCXR.py
      ```
 ## Citation
-If you use our model in your work, please cite us using the following citation
+If you use our model in your work, please cite us using the following citations

 ```
 @inproceedings{sutter2024,